Menu

 In the Organizational Behavior and Leading Teams course, students work in teams to interview top leaders in local businesses and non-profit organizations.
 In addition to learning about leadership and building their networks, students devise plans to develop their own leadership skills.

-St. Edward’s has a Bloomberg Terminal on campus, and you can earn a Bloomberg Certification to boost your skill set and marketability.
+St. Edward’s has a full-scale, state-of-the-art Bloomberg Finance lab (with 12 terminals).
+Students can earn three Bloomberg certifications on campus.
+Earn a Bloomberg Certification to boost your skill set and marketability.
 The eight-hour, self-directed course on Bloomberg Market Concepts covers economics, fixed income, equities and currencies; how to use the Terminal; and portfolio management.
 Including a Bloomberg Certification or @bloomberg.net email address on your resume and LinkedIn profile shows prospective employers you know how to use the Terminal.

 Internships